 At 38", they are the right height for prepping food.
-They don't have the annoying tendency of those rolling carts of sliding away when you're trying to cut something.
+They don't have the annoying tendency of those rolling carts to slide away when you're trying to cut something.

-To avoid triggering the electrical code's requirement for the installation of receptacles, do not affixing this type of island to the floor.
+To avoid triggering the electrical code's requirement for the installation of receptacles, do not affix this type of island to the floor.

 Pros: If you want something resembling an island, this is the way to go.

 Cons: You may be surprised at the smallness of these islands.
 Since they are sold flat-packed and are often freighted or mailed to you, they need to be rather compact.
 Four feet long tends to be the maximum length.
 Is that big enough for you?
 Also, some customers report that the flip-up leaves don't remain level and are worthless for working on.